-Not too many high school students get excited about sawder joints and crimps, but for OCS senior Josh Phillips, the chance to study such components as an intern with JRI Engineering, Inc., is the thrill of the summer.
+Not too many high school students get excited about solder joints and crimps, but for OCS senior Josh Phillips, the chance to study such components as an intern with JRI Engineering, Inc., is the thrill of the summer.

-"I am looking at a NASA drawing and trying to analyze how many cables there are and how many sawder joints and crimps there are which is cool because we get to see practically what we are doing as a lot of the harnesses that we have made have been on the Mars Rover and space shuttles," he said.
+"I am looking at a NASA drawing and trying to analyze how many cables there are and how many solder joints and crimps there are which is cool because we get to see practically what we are doing as a lot of the harnesses that we have made have been on the Mars Rover and space shuttles," he said.

 The OCS internship program launched last year, and this year saw 55 applications submitted for 16 different internship opportunities.

 "Opportunities like this help OCS students and alumni learn new skills and explore career interests in varied fields," said Director of Alumni Relations Laura Mason, who spearheaded the launch of the program.

 Besides engineering, other internship areas include: business, non-profit, medicine, journalism, technology, real estate, entertainment, marketing, hospitality, construction, design, law, and accountin.